microsoft/BotFramework-FunctionalTests/specs/TransciptTestRunner.md

 6. I get clear messages describing where my test failed so I can debug it
 7. I can debug a test step by step from the IDE
 8. I should be able to use expressions in my expected bot responses to be able to deal with variable data
+9. I should be able to run my tests against a bot running in localhost
-9. We should write unit tests to make sure the runner classes and be easy to maintain
+10. We should write unit tests to make sure the runner classes and be easy to maintain

 ## Design notes